secretGeek/documentation/en/contributing/framework/semantic-versioning.md

 # Semantic Versioning

+Semantic Versioning is all about releases, not builds.
+This means that the version should only increase after only increases after you release, this directly conflicts with the concept of published CI builds.

+When you release the next version of your library/app/website/whatever you should only increment major/minor or patch then reset all lower parts to 0, for instance given 1.0.0, the next release should be either 2.0.0, 1.1.0 or  1.0.1.
+Bumping one of the version components by more than 1 in a single release means you will have gaps in your version number, which defeats the purpose of SemVer.

+Because of this, GitVersion works out what the next SemVer of your app is on each commit.
+When you are ready to release you simply deploy the latest built version and tag the release it was from.
+This practice is called continuous delivery.
+GitVersion will increment the metadata for each build so you can tell builds apart.
+For example 1.0.0+5 followed by 1.0.0+6.
+It is important to note that build metadata is not part of the semantic version, it is just metadata!.

+All this effectively means that GitVersion will produce the same version NuGet package each commit until you tag a release.

+This causes problems for people as NuGet and other package managers do not support multiple packages with the same version with only different metadata.
+There are a few ways to handle this problem depending on what your requirements are:

+1. GitFlow

+If you are using GitFlow then builds off the develop branch will actually increment on every commit.
+This is known in GitVersion as continuous deployment mode.
+By default develop builds are tagged with the alpha pre-release tag.
+This is so they are sorted higher than release branches.

 ReactiveUI uses [Semantic Versioning (SemVer)](http://semver.org/), adopting the use of major.minor.patch versioning, using the various parts of the version number to describe the degree and kind of change.

 ### Versioning Form